Category: Brazil

 “When we think of sci-fi we think of white people,” Botelho explains. “[Afro-futurism] helps us place afro-descendents in the future.
 To reinvent and reimagine what the future can be for the Afro-Diaspora.”

-Afro-futurism allows Bahians to envision a future in which the lives of Afro-descendants are brighter and more expansive than this traumatic past.
+Afro-futurism allows Bahians to envision a future in which the lives of Afro-descendants are more expansive than this traumatic past.

 Léa Garcia played an important role in this idea as well.